florian-sattler/builderer/docs/usage.md

 !!!
 Note

-    builderer works great on projects containing multiple folder which need to be build, nested below a common root directory.
+    builderer works great on projects containing multiple folder which need to be build, each nested below a common root directory.

     ``` { .text .no-copy }
     example_workspace